Grand unification, small vs large representations, hadron colliders and all that: SU(5) theory

 Thus, the desire for naturalness seems to fit beautifully with the gauge coupling unification.
 One may wonder what happens if naturalness is given up - after all, we are still plagued by the fine-tuning as remarked above.
 Doing this analysis requires embedding the Supersymmetric Standard Model in grand unification.
 For simplicity and maximal predictivity, we focus here on the minimal supersymmetric $SU(5)$ model~\cite{Dimopoulos:1981zb}, implying that the adjoint $24_{\rm H}$ field now comes together with its fermionic superpatner.
 To ease the reader's pain, in the following we assume both scalar and fermionic degrees of freedom to have the same mass, so $m_3$ and $m_8$ now denote superfields and thus their threshold impact is significantly larger.

 It is easy to see that sfermions do not alter the unification conditions - as long as they stay roughly degenerate - so their effects can be simply ignored.
-Now, Eq.~\eqref{eq:lambdamssm} becomes \cite{SZ}
+Now, Eq.~\eqref{eq:lambdamssm} becomes \cite{SZ}\footnote{We thank Borut Bajc for pointing out that this formula was already present in~\cite{Bajc:2015ita}, in the context of low energy supersymmetry.
+Here we wish to emphasise the fact the scale of supersymmetry may be at astronomical energies, when it comes to unification.}

 As it can be seen a weak-triplet or color octet just slightly lighter than the GUT scale can significantly change the supersymmetry scale.
 For example, in the right panel of Fig.~\ref{fig:susy} all new particle states are above $10^{9}\,\rm GeV$~\cite{SZ}.